morrownr/USB-WiFi/USB WiFi Adapter Performance Comparison.md

 Analysis:

-The adapters used in the comparison were selected to provide a cross section of above average quality adapters that would satisfy various use cases for Linux users.
+The adapters used in the comparison were selected to provide a cross section of high quality adapters that would satisfy various use cases for Linux users.
 The test conditions presented a challenge but all adapters were able to reliably communicate for sustained periods without dropping offline.

 The link quality of the Alfa AWUS036ACHM and Alfa AWUS036ACH is impressive.
-They are premium quality adapters and their price reflects that.
+They are premium quality adapters and their price reflects as much.

 Note: There are additional factors beyond link quality that need to be taken into account before making a purchase decision.
-The drivers for the mt761xu based adapters are located and maintained in the Linux kernel.
+The drivers for the mt761xu based adapters are located in and maintained in the Linux kernel.
 They are Linux Wireless standards compliant and support WPA3.
+Their support for AP and Monitor modes is outstanding.
 The drivers for the rtl88xx based adapters are not in the Linux kernel so users will first have to locate a version of the driver that will work with the Linux kernel they are using.
-As your Linux distro is upgraded, the driver may stop working because it is not being upgraded with new kernels.
+As your Linux distro is upgraded, the driver may stop working because the driver is not being upgraded with changes made in new kernels.
 Lastly, the Realtek drivers are not Linux Wireless standards compliant nor do they support WPA3.

 Paying for a good quality USB WiFi adapter can make a lot of difference in your